 I approach every endeavor with compassion and trust.
 Understanding and focusing on these emotional states allows me to be a better teammate and deliver better work.

 I am a natural collaborator.
-I excel in group environments, and I endeavor to improve the space for other participants.
+I excel in group environments, and I work to improve the space for other participants.
 This pays dividends not just in engineering contexts, but also in contexts of advocacy and allyship.

 I have cultivated a healthy formal rigor that allows me to efficiently analyze and correctly model complex systems.
 While very powerful, this perspective must be tempered with pragmatism, and I constantly strive to strike this balance.

 October 2019 - Present

 I am currently serving on the champions group for the pattern matching proposal, where I am designing the feature's syntax and semantics as well as drafting its specification text.
 I recently conducted a stage 3 review of the

 Intl.Segmenter proposal by implementing the specification text from scratch, which will soon become a polyfill.
 I have received consistent and widespread gratitude from other delegates and committee chairs for elevating the quality of plenary notes.

 June 2018 - August 2018 (Intern), August 2019 - July 2020